 Use these only if fees < expected point value or you’re close to a 2-for-1/Fly Premium threshold.

 • Betalo (SE/NO): Pay invoices/bills by card (rent, taxes, contractors).
+As of 2026, Betalo works with Amex cards only (SAS Mastercard is no longer supported).
+Fee: 2.5% per transaction.

 • Bill Kill (NO/SE): Convert bank transfers to card transactions.
+Bill Kill now also offers Bill Kill +Biz for business invoices in Norway with Amex support.

 Watch-outs: Fees/caps vary.